Haito4/Haito4.github.io/content/docs/projectlog.md

 ![](img/log2/feb/2024-01-23n2.png)

 This is all it is.
-I feel stupid for trying to salvage 5 year old code using outdated JUCE functions.
+I feel stupid for trying to salvage old code with outdated functions.

 ![](img/log2/feb/2024-01-23n3.png)